Apple Cinnamon Cobbler

 Step 4

 Prepare the topping.
-In a mixing bowl, combine the topping ingredients – the flour, both sugars, baking soda, and salt.
-Use a pastry cutter (or your hands) to cut in the cold butter.
+In a mixing bowl, combine the topping ingredients – the flour, both sugars, baking powder, and salt.
+Then add the vanilla extract and melted butter and stir well.

 Step 5